Chicago Fire Department

-The Chicago Fire Department (CFD) provides fire suppression, rescue services, Hazardous Materials Response services and emergency medical response services to the city of Chicago, Illinois, United States, under the jurisdiction of the Mayor of Chicago.
-The Chicago Fire Department is the second largest municipal fire department in the United States after the New York City Fire Department (FDNY).
+The Chicago Fire Department (CFD) provides Fire Suppression Services, Emergency Medical Response Services, Hazardous Materials Response Services and Technical Rescue Response Services in and around the city of Chicago, Illinois, United States, under the jurisdiction of the mayor of Chicago.
+The Chicago Fire Department is the second-largest municipal fire department in the United States, after the New York City Fire Department (FDNY).
 It is also one of the oldest major organized fire departments in the nation.
+It has numerous general purpose and specialized vehicles and equipment to accomplish its missions.

-The Chicago Fire Department is led by the Fire Commissioner, currently Annette Nance Holt.
+The Chicago Fire Department is led by the fire commissioner, currently Annette Nance-Holt.
 The Fire Commissioner is appointed by the mayor of Chicago, is confirmed by the Chicago City Council, and is assisted by the First Deputy Commissioner, who oversees the department's bureaus.
-There are four bureaus under the command of the First Deputy Commissioner: Operations, Fire Prevention, Administrative Services and Logistics.
+There are four bureaus under the command of the First Deputy Commissioner: Operations, Fire Prevention, Administrative Services, and Logistics.

 The Chicago Fire Department receives over 800,000 emergency calls annually.

 History

 The "Washington Volunteers," the first fire company, was established in 1832.

 The first Chicago regulation, which forbade "the passing of any stove pipe through the roof, partition, or siding of any building, unless guarded by tin or iron six inches from the wood," was passed in November 1833.
 For this infraction, there was a $5.00 fine.

 The volunteer fire department was disestablished on August 2, 1858, when the city council passed the ordinance organizing the paid City of Chicago Fire Department.